pooyahpx/Nopixel-4.0-inventory/README.md

 # UPDATE V1.5 is ready you can download and enjoy

-(send message in discord till recive a free license key ) this script license is full and i cant give anymore ❤️
+this script license is full and i cant give anymore ❤️